 * Come prepared to eat well – Italy is a foodie paradise!

-What to know about deferring college in 2022 Your Choice or Theirs?
+What to know about deferring college in 2023 Your Choice or Theirs?
 Some colleges offer deferred full-year admission or January admission to a small number of students each year.
 This kind of offer makes you an automatic gap year student!
-If you...
+If you are in this...